key40121/blog/content/posts/effective-c++-chapter-2.md

 }
 ```

-From c++14, we can use std::unique_ptr instead of raw pointer, so here I am showing an examp;e by using a class with unique_ptr.
+From C++14, we can use std::unique_ptr instead of raw pointer, so here I am showing an example by using a class with unique_ptr.

 ```C++
 #include <iostream>